I am a paleoanthropologist interested in understanding the environmental context of early human evolution.

 Global climate change is often framed as a major driver of human adaptation and evolution.
-However, despite much theorizing, we have surprisingly limited evidence of the impact of global climate on evolutionary events such as the origin of Homo.
-I conduct fieldwork and apply quantitative analytical methods in the lab to help fill these knowledge gaps.
+However, despite much theorizing, we have surprisingly limited direct evidence of the impact of global climate on evolutionary events such as the origin of Homo and the split between the hominin and panin linegaes.
+I conduct fieldwork and apply quantitative analytical methods in the lab aimed at filling these knowledge gaps.

-Currently, I am a Visiting Assistant Professor in the Center for the Advanced Study of Human Paleobiology and the Department of Anthropology at The George Washington University in Washington, D.C.
+I am a Visiting Assistant Professor in the Center for the Advanced Study of Human Paleobiology and the Department of Anthropology at The George Washington University in Washington, D.C.